Enalean/tuleap-documentation-en/languages/en/user-guide/code-versioning/gitlab.rst

 Name, namespace and description are taken from GitLab, so you cannot change them.

 The purpose of an integration is to create a link between Tuleap project and GitLab repository.

+To create integration, a "post push" webhook will be added on the integrated GitLab repository.
+If this webhook changes, we cannot ensure the good behavior of the plugin.

+References
+----------
 A GitLab repository can be referenced in several Tuleap projects.
 A Tuleap project can reference several GitLab repositories.

-An integration allows to reference a GitLab commit in atifact Tuleap artifact in the message of a commit of the integrated GitLab repository.
-The reference of an artifact must be made with ``TULEAP-XXX``, where ``XXX`` is the id of the artifact.

-References
-----------

 Please refer to :ref:`reference-overview` for more details on References.